DeMaCS-UNICAL/LoIDE-Scripts/README.md

 * **LOGS_PATH_ESE**: The specific file path where the container logs will be written.

 ### DeployPWA-API.sh
 This script manages the deployment of both the [LoIDE-API-Server](https://github.com/DeMaCS-UNICAL/LoIDE-API-Server) and the [LoIDE-PWA](https://github.com/DeMaCS-UNICAL/LoIDE-PWA) components.
-Only `BASE_PATH` and `API_SERVER` needs to be set manually; the other values already point to default locations but remain configurable:
+Only `BASE_PATH` and `API_SERVER` need to be set manually; the other values already point to default locations but remain configurable:

 * **BASE_PATH**: The root directory path where both folders are located.
 * **API_SERVER**: The IP address of the server where LoIDE-API-Server is running, required for the LoIDE-PWA to connect correctly.